-Our 12th Annual Riverview Bank Symbol of Freedom Dinner Event was a huge success!
+Join Us for Our 13th Annual Riverview Bank Symbol of Freedom Fundraiser Dinner Event

-The Riverview Bank- Symbol of Freedom 2022, Presented by Waste Connections of WA., Inc., benefiting CDM Caregiving Services.
+The Riverview Bank Symbol of Freedom, Presented by Waste Connections of WA., Inc., benefiting CDM Caregiving Services

 The Symbol of Freedom event is centered around Veterans Day and is designed to honor our local and national Veterans, while providing an opportunity to educate the community of the important services that CDM Caregiving Services (CDMCaregiving.org) provides to our Veterans, the elderly, and all others, of any age, with differing abilities.

-Funds raised at this event, will directly support the Living with Dignity program to care for at-home clients as well as support therapeutic offerings at the CDM McKibbin Adult Day Center.
+Funds raised will directly support the Living with Dignity program to care for at-home clients as well as support therapeutic offerings at the CDM McKibbin Adult Day Center.

 CDM holds strong to their mission of keeping the elderly and disabled in their own home for as long as possible, this includes many Veterans as well as others of all ages with differing abilities.